gamedev-studies/bolee/README.md

 # Bolée
 Bolée (pronounced BO-ley) is a tool for Software Architecture Recovery on Moose.
-Formerly called "SARGE - Software Architecture Recovery for Game Engines", its name was changed to reflect its flexibility: it can be used for architectural recovery of ANY kind of system supported, as long as you can provide:
+Formerly called "SARGE - Software Architecture Recovery for Game Engines", its name was changed to reflect its flexibility.
+It can be used for architectural recovery of ANY kind of system as long as you can provide:
 - An XML file describing the dependencies
 - A CSV file describing subsystem division